 While the District makes every effort to ensure the safety and security of our students and staff, environmental issues in the broader community are beyond our jurisdiction and control.
 Community members are encouraged to contact the appropriate government agency to report their concerns.
 Not sure who to contact?
 Reach out to one of the following organizations for assistance: Town of Orangetown, Rockland County Center for Environmental Health or New York State Department of Environmental Conservation.

-In compliance with the requirements of law and Title 10, Subpart 67-4 of the New York Code of Rules and Regulations, water outlets that could potentially be used for cooking or drinking (potable outlets) must be tested for the presence of lead at a minimum every five years.
-Where a potable outlet is determined to have lead levels above (>) 15 parts per billion (ppb), the New York State action level, the District is required to (1) discontinue use of the outlet; (2) implement a lead remediation plan to mitigate the lead level; and (3) provide building occupants with an adequate alternate supply of water for cooking and drinking.
+In compliance with the requirements of law and Title 10, Subpart 67-4 of the New York Code of Rules and Regulations, water outlets that could potentially be used for cooking or drinking (potable outlets) must be tested for the presence of lead at a minimum every three years.
+Where a potable outlet is determined to have lead levels above (>) 5 parts per billion (ppb), the New York State action level, the District is required to (1) discontinue use of the outlet for consumption; (2) implement a lead remediation plan to mitigate the lead level; and (3) provide building occupants with an adequate alternate supply of water for cooking and drinking.
 Go to the Water Testing page for the most current testing results and remediation actions.